Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 - The zone hasn't been fully mitigated - price hasn't already returned and closed through it

-Where Most Order Block Indicators Fail
+Where Do Most Order Block Indicators Fail?

 Problem 1: Marking Every Swing Candle